blockeraai/blockera/README.md

 ## Change log and Releases 📝
-Complete list of updates and relases is avaliable in [changelog](./changelog.txt).
+Complete list of updates and releases is available in [changelog](./changelog.txt).

 ## Contributors 😎